DavidGiraldoCode/p_gmtk_game_jam_build_to_scale/README.md

 - A conflict, an asuption, and a revelation.
 - Build on top of the previous knowledge, ramping up in dificulty.
 - Steps, solutions, number of mechanics.

+## DevLog
+- Later on, I realized that the CharacterController was not the best option if I wanted to enable the player to be propelled upward by the scaling geometry.

 ## References
 [1] iHeartGameDev, How to Jump in Unity 3D: Jumping Like Mario [Built-In Character Controller #3], (Jul.
 18, 2021).
 Accessed: Aug.
 19, 2024.
 [Online Video].
 Available: https://www.youtube.com/watch?v=h2r3_KjChf4